AFFECTED BY COVID-19?

 New Zealand has a strong reputation for exporting high-quality and sustainable foods and fibres.
 But we must work hard to adapt if we're to maintain that reputation in a fast-changing world.

-Some of the factors redefining how primary industries must work include:
+Some factors redefining how primary industries must work include:

 - higher consumer expectations